-In the oncologic setting, imaging with CT, MRI, and PET/CT is applied for 3 main reasons: staging or patient selection, evaluation of treatment responses, and monitoring or follow-up after therapy.
-Because immune checkpoint blockade is an expensive treatment that can have severe side effects, careful patient selection is of great importance.
+In the oncological setting, imaging including computed tomography (CT), magnetic resonance imaging (MRI), and positron-emission tomography (PET)/CT is applied for three main reasons: 1. staging/patient selection, 2. evaluating treatment responses, 3. monitoring/follow-up after therapy.
+As immune checkpoint blockade is an expensive treatment which can have severe side effects, careful patient selection is of great importance.

-Although conventional imaging methods such as CT and MRI are limited mainly to anatomic and functional assessment of a patient's tumor load, PET provides us with the possibility of performing molecular functional imaging.
-Recent reports have highlighted the potential of F-FDG PET/CT for the assessment of responses to immunotherapies (28,29).
-However, its role in predicting responses before administration of the therapy to optimize patient selection remains to be determined.
-Also, some initial data suggest that the F-FDG uptake before initiation of treatment with nivolumab or pembrolizumab may have some value in predicting the treatment outcome (30).
-Although, for immunotherapies, only limited data are available, this potential use of PET is well known in other treatments, such as chemotherapy or external-beam radiation.
-For example, PET features in the pretherapeutic PET/CT scan can predict the response to neoadjuvant treatment of rectal cancer (31).
-Similar results were found in, for example, esophageal cancer (32,33) or neuroendocrine tumors using somatostatin receptor PET (34).
+While conventional imaging methods such as CT and MRI are mainly limited to anatomical/functional assessment of a patient's tumor load, PET provides us with the possibility for molecular functional imaging.
+Recent reports have highlighted the potential of 18F-fluorodeoxyglucose (FDG)-PET/CT for the assessment of responses to immunotherapies (28,29).
+However, its role in predicting responses prior to administration of the therapy to optimize patient selection remains yet to be determined.
+Also, some initial data suggest, that the FDG uptake before initiation of treatment with nivolumab or pembrolizumab may have some predictive value to the treatment outcome (30).
+While for immunotherapies only limited data is available this potential use of PET is well known in other treatments as chemotherapy or external beam radiation.
+E.g. can PET features in the pretherapeutic

+PET/CT predict the response to neoadjuvant treatment of rectal cancer (31).
+Similar results were found e.g. in esophageal cancer (32,33) or neuroendocrine tumors using somatostatine receptor PET (34).

-At present, patient selection is based mainly on immunohistochemical analysis of biopsy material.
+At present, patient selection is mainly based on immunohistochemical analysis of biopsy material.
 Unfortunately, this approach has several limitations.
-First, expression levels and the invasion of tumor-infiltrating lymphocytes changes over time because of alterations in the tumor microenvironment or in response to treatments (35-41).
-Second, expression levels can be very heterogeneous within and between tumor lesions.
-Therefore, even though biopsy specimens may express high levels of PD-L1 at a given time, most lesions in the patient may actually be negative for these markers, potentially leading to misinterpretation of the overall PD-L1 status if only a single biopsy specimen is analyzed (42-48).
+First, expression levels and the invasion of tumor-infiltrating lymphocytes changes over time due to alterations in the tumor microenvironment or in response to treatments (35-41).
+Secondly, expression levels can be very heterogeneous within and between tumor lesions.
+Therefore, even though biopsy specimens may express high levels of PD-L1 at a given point in time, the majority of the lesions in the patient may actually be negative for these markers, which may lead to misinterpretation of the overall PD-L1 status, if only a single biopsy specimen is analyzed (42-48).

-To overcome these limitations, target-specific tracers for realtime in vivo imaging are currently under investigation and may have great potential to improve patient selection before immune checkpoint blockade therapy (Fig. 2).
+To overcome these limitations, target-specific tracers for real-time in vivo imaging are currently under investigation, which may have great potential to improve patient selection prior to immune checkpoint blockade therapy (figure 2).